This article applies to US customers only.

 - Select an end date (optional), then click Next.

-- Review the details and click Confirm & save to complete this process.
+- Review the details and click Confirm & save to finish.

 You must choose an effective date for tax purposes.
 Transactions marked as wrap after this date won't be taxable.
 The default date is based on your country's tax year.

-To turn off this setting, follow the above steps and toggle the feature off.
+To turn this setting off, toggle the feature off.

 - Transfer of cost basis: The cost basis of the outgoing crypto is transferred to the incoming crypto, retaining the original purchase details.